-Its importance is set out in the CRC, 16 as well as the International Covenant on Economic, Social and Cultural Rights (ICESCR), 17 and the Universal Declaration of Human Rights (UDHR).
-18 The right to education, like all children's rights, applies to all children equally and without discrimination.
-The CRPD specifically emphasises the right of children with disabilities to access education on an equal basis with others, and calls on education systems to "ensure inclusive and equitable quality education and promote lifelong learning opportunities for all."
+Its importance is set out in the CRC,

+The right to education, like all children's rights, applies to all children equally and without discrimination.
+The CRPD specifically emphasises the right of children with disabilities to access education on an equal basis with others, and calls on education systems to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.